dlab-berkeley/python-berkeley/_drafts/2013-10-02-py4science-notes.md

 ## Attendance

-9 attendees, with an experience breakdown of about:
+There were 9 attendees, with an experience breakdown of:

 * Experienced: 7
 * Intermediate: 2